HydrologyFrankfurt/ReWaterGAP/docs/user_guide/configuration_file.rst

 The following options in „AntNat_opts“ can be turned off and on to simulate:

 (a) a naturalized run (without human impact).
-For a tutorial on how naturalized runs work see here (tutorial)
+For a tutorial on how naturalized runs work, see :ref:`here <naturalized_run>`.

 .. figure:: ../images/user_guide/naturalized_run.png

 (b) human water use only (simulation excludes reservoir impact).
-For a tutorial on how naturalized runs work see here (tutorial)
+For a tutorial on how naturalized runs work, see :ref:`here <human_water_use_only>`.

 .. figure:: ../images/user_guide/use_only_run.png

 (c) reservoirs only (simulation excludes human water use).
-For a tutorial on how naturalized runs work see here (tutorial)
+For a tutorial on how naturalized runs work, see :ref:`here <reservoirs_only>`.

 .. figure:: ../images/user_guide/reservoirs_only_run.png

 WaterGap satisfies surface water demand spatially using three options:
 	- riparian water supply option which by default is always enabled and can not be disabled.
 	- neighboring cell water supply option
 	- delayed water supply option

 The neighboring cell and delayed use water supply option can either or both be activated (set to "true") or deactivated (set to "false") in the "Demand_satisfaction_opts" as shown in the picture below: